aperezlebel/meta_analysis_notebook/README.md

 0. Install FSL (optional)

 Some functions (e.g Multi Level GLM) implemented in NiMARE need FSL installed on your computer.
 Since you still can run the other parts without FSL, this step is optional.
-You can find [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) the installation procedure.
+You can find the installation procedure [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).

 1. Create a virtual environment and install requirements.